Minister Ramesh Jarkiholi resigns following allegations of sexual harassment | Law-Order

 ''The allegations against me are far from the truth.
 It has to be investigated at the earliest.

-Social activist Dinesh Kallahalli had on Tuesday lodged a police complaint against Ramesh, alleging he had sexually harassed a 'job aspirant' and threatened her and family with dire consequences.
+Social activist Dinesh Kallahalli had on Tuesday lodged a police complaint against Ramesh, alleging he had sexually harassed a 'job aspirant' and threatened the woman and her family with dire consequences.

 Dubbing it as 'sex for job' scandal, purported video clips showing Ramesh Jarkiholi getting intimate with an unidentified woman was widely aired by Kannada news channels.